rancher/docs/content/rke/latest/en/config-options/private-registries/_index.md

 weight: 215
 ---

-RKE supports the ability to configure multiple private Docker registries.
+RKE supports the ability to configure multiple private Docker registries in the `cluster.yml`.
 By passing in your registry and credentials, it allows the nodes to pull images from these private registries.

 ```yaml
 private_registries: